Race to Berlin: Malinovsky's 2nd Ukrainian Front

 The 2nd Ukrainian Front was to attack into Austria, under the command of Marshal Rodion Malinovsky, under the orders of Stalin to deny Hitler the ability to transfer German troops north to defend the Berlin area as the Red Army approached.

 From Berlin

 As the end of Nazi Germany approached, Hitler, still not wanting to give up, issued orders that were impossible for the Germans to execute given the situation.
 While meeting in his secret bunker under Berlin, Hitler's chief staff members offered personnel to defend the Oder.
-Commander Hermann Göring of the Luftwaffe offered 100,000 Luftwaffe men; Heinrich Himmler offered 25,000 SS troopers; and Admiral Doenitz offered 12,000 navy men.
+Commander Hermann Göring of the Luftwaffe offered 100,000 Luftwaffe men; Heinrich Himmler offered 25,000 SS troopers; and Admiral Dönitz offered 12,000 navy men.
 However, the new commander of Army Group Vistula, Commander Gotthard Heinrici, who had replaced Himmler, did not agree with the personnel addition and believed that the inexperienced soldiers would be useless and ultimately slaughtered.
 Göring countered that statement by stating that his Luftwaffe men were "Übermenschen" or superhuman.
 Hitler ended their argument by telling Heinrici that reinforcements would arrive in time.
 Heinrici disagreed with Hitler's statement but kept it to himself.